AlainBenbassat/mahjgdpr/README.md

 - Specify the email domains to search for. (e.g. @aol.com, @gmail.com...)
 - When the contact was created

 Contacts created before the specified date AND with the specified email domain AND who are a member of the specified newsletter group, will be added to the group "RGPD Contacts à relancer".
+See /civicrm/mahjgdpr/contact-search.

 ### Ask for confirmation